 To be representative, the council aims to have at least one PhD candidate from every institute within the natural sciences.
 When a council member resigns, it is preferred that the member in question looks for a substitute member of his or her institute.
 Current members are:

-We are always looking for new people and at the moment, especially from the Mathematica and Freudenthal Institute.
+We are always looking for new people.
 If you are interested, contact us!

 The council can be reached via email at email@example.com.